Stage Three: Individualized Exploration

 During the two-week transition to residency course, students focus on integrating basic science and clinical knowledge.
 You then work to identify your own learning needs as you look ahead to your internship.
 The course is a mix of workshops, simulation, and conferences.
 A key focus is on developing autonomy, understanding the limits of self-reliance, and knowing when to ask for help.
 The overall goal is to put students in a position to not only survive, but also to thrive as a leader and educator during your internship and residency years.

-At NYU Grossman School of Medicine, our four-year dual MD/master’s degree programs allow students to explore various interests along with medicine.
+At NYU Grossman School of Medicine, our four-year plus-one dual degree or research programs allow students to explore various interests along with medicine.
 You can earn your MD degree in tandem with a master’s degree from another NYU graduate school, expanding your career options in less time and at a reduced cost than completing the degrees separately.

 Students can access specific requirements through Brightspace (a Kerberos ID and password are required), our learning management portal.